Processing the past to reclaim your sense of agency, choice, and empowerment

 Trainings

-AF-EMDR (Attachment Focused EMDR), Part 1, 2 & 3, (1 year, ~65 training hours plus extensive clinical practice), Parnell Institute (in progress, Part 1 and 2 complete)
+AF-EMDR (Attachment Focused EMDR), Part 1, 2 & 3, (1 year, ~65 training hours plus extensive clinical practice and ongoing consultation), Parnell Institute (in progress, Part 1 and 2 complete)

 Membership and certification